kasramp/Eris/README.md

 Each API designed for its own use case, though both gives the same response.

-To access the APIs need to use `get` to call the service at the following URLs:
+To access the APIs need to perform `get` at the following URLs:

 - [/v1/weather/current](#current)
 - [/v1/weather/currentbyip](#currentbyip)